Tuesday, February 18, 2025

 • Working Sm@rt with Outlook

-I also enjoy sharing what I have learned with others, so they can learn from my experience.
-This includes giving an Editors Canada webinar on social media marketing with a colleague and another on creating a realistic production schedule.
-I’ve also written articles and blog posts for the PLAIN E-journal (Plain Language Association International), The Editors’ Weekly (Editors Canada) and Our Languages blog as part of the Language Portal of Canada.
+I’ve also written articles and blog posts for the PLAIN eJournal, The Editors’ Weekly (Editors Canada), and Our Languages blog (Language Portal of Canada).
 Visit the Writing page to see examples of my writing.

 If you want to find out more about my experience, check out my LinkedIn page.

-Email me, so we can talk about how my unique combination of skills can help you achieve your goals.
+Or email me, so we can talk about how my unique combination of skills can help you achieve your goals.